 - either parent or a close relative has an inherited disease or birth defect

-- either parent already has children with birth defects or genetic disorders
+- either parent already has children with birth defects, intellectual disabilities, or genetic disorders

 - the mother-to-be has had two or more miscarriages or babies that died in infancy

 - you are concerned about genetic defects that occur frequently in certain ethnic or racial groups.
-For example, couples of African descent are most at risk for having a child with sickle cell anemia; couples of central or eastern European Jewish (Ashekenazi), Cajun, or Irish descent may be carriers of Tay-Sachs disease; and couples of Italian, Greek, or Middle Eastern descent may carry the gene for thalassemia, a red blood cell disorder.
+For example, couples of African descent are most at risk for having a child with sickle cell anemia; couples of central or eastern European Jewish (Ashekenazi), Cajun, or Irish descent may be carriers of Tay-Sachs disease; and couples of Italian, Greek, Middle Eastern, southern Asian, or African descent may carry the gene for thalassemia, a red blood cell disorder.

 Meeting With a Genetic Counselor